-Knee pain exercises are one of the best things you can do to reduce knee pain, weakness, stiffness and swelling.
-Here we will look at some great leg exercises to get you started.
-Once you are happy with these leg exercises, you can progress onto intermediate and then advanced exercises.
+Knee pain exercises are one of the best things you can do to reduce pain, weakness, stiffness and swelling at the knee.

-These knee exercises are designed to increase the strength of your knee and how much you can move it – knee’s often get a bit weak and stiff when there’s a problem.
-These knee pain exercises are generally suitable in the early stages following an injury or surgery or for those people who are just starting out with knee exercises.
+Here we will look at some great beginners level leg exercises to get you started.
+These knee pain exercises are generally suitable in the early stages following an injury or surgery, for anyone suffering from knee stiffness or for those people who are just starting out with knee exercises.

-Exercises should feel challenging but not painful.
+Knee pain exercises should feel challenging but not painful.
 See the Top Tips on Exercising section before you start to get the most out of these knee pain exercises.
 With any knee problem, you should always see your doctor before you begin exercising, but once you get the all clear, you’re ready to go.

-Purpose: Maintain and strengthen the Quads without moving the knee, enable full straightening of the knee
+Purpose: Maintain and strengthen the Quads without moving the knee, enable full straightening of the knee.
+One of the best knee pain exercises to start with following an injury or surgery

-Starting position: Lying flat on your back or sitting up.
+Starting Position: Lying flat on your back or sitting up.
 Leg and knee straight

 Action: Tighten the muscle on the front of the thigh by pushing your knee down.
 You should feel your thigh muscles clench.
 Hold for 3 secs